Celebrating Green Lantern: The Animated Series

-While Green Lantern: The Animated Series did so many things right perhaps the biggest strength was the writing.
+While Green Lantern: The Animated Series did so many things right, perhaps the show’s biggest strength was the writing.
 The scripts for the series were superbly crafted, playing with and embracing the mythology while telling us something about life, the value of friendship, the meaning of love and the incredible strength to be found inside each and every one us no matter what color ring we wear.
 From a narrative perspective it accomplished so much in so few episodes.

 The scripts for the show balanced adventure and humor extremely well while maintaining an all ages feel.
 The characterizations were spot on and as a huge Hal Jordan fan I know I was gratified that the producers of the show hit all the right notes when it came to how they portrayed Earth’s first Green Lantern on the small screen.
-From Hal to Kilowog, Guy Gardner and Tomar-Re it was really like watching characters that meant so much to me coming to life.
-And of course there were those two original characters who stole the show.
+From Hal to Kilowog, Guy Gardner and Tomar-Re it was really like watching characters that meant so much to me throughout my years coming to life.
+And of course there were those two original characters who completely stole the show.

 Razer and Aya were much needed additions to the Green Lantern universe.
 With any licensed property there’s only so much you can do with someone else’s intellectual property.
-But with the broken Red Lantern and the Interceptor’s AI the series had two characters that the show’s creators could go anywhere with….and they did!
-The love story of Aya and Razer developed over the first arc of the series and then took center stage for the back end of the show’s only season.
+But with the broken Red Lantern and the Interceptor’s Artificial Intelligence the series had two characters that the show’s creators could go anywhere with….and they did!
+The love story of Aya and Razer developed over the first arc of the series and then took center stage for the back half of the show’s only season.
 From start to finish their journeys were really the central theme of the series, showing viewers what love and sacrifice are really all about while deftly weaving their narrative in with the weekly dose of Green Lantern-y goodness.
 When the show ended viewers knew that even though the show was over their story was not, leaving us literally full of hope.

 The mandate for Green Lantern: The Animated Series was that it was to be the first CGI show for Warner Brother Animation.
 For veteran producer Bruce Timm this was new territory and making a show that would cost more to produce left he, Giancarlo Volpe and Jim Krieg with some unique challenges.
 The budgetary considerations meant keeping the cast small and finding ways to re-use digital assets.
 It forced them to be creative in their storytelling and ultimately it meant that the show had to be well crafted out of necessity.